kristlingr/insurance-fraud-detection-n8n-/README.md

 ## 📌 Overview

-This project is a hands-on attempt to build a **real-time fraud detection pipeline** using n8n.
+This project is a hands-on attempt to build a real-time fraud detection pipeline using n8n, focusing on how fraud detection systems work beyond just model building.

-Instead of focusing only on model logic, the goal was to simulate how fraud detection works in real-world systems — including ingestion, decision-making, alerting, and storage.
+This project focuses on building a complete data pipeline — from ingestion to alerting — rather than just developing a prediction model.

 ---